szilagyib/SysMLToGraphmodelGenerator/README.md

 # SysMLToGraphmodelGenerator
 Plugin for Xtend based automatic generation of graphmodels from SysMLv2 models (currently Structure and Action Diagrams).

 There are available output formats for the following tools (and corresponding languages): Refinery, Viatra Solver and Alloy Analyzer.
+Generation is available from the .sysml files context menu (Generate Graphmodel).